LifeScopeLabs/lifescope-xr/README.md

 ![vrmapbox]

 ### Requirements
-- MVP: Shows the current location (GPS) on globe and database LIFESCOPE objects using marker
+- MVP: Shows the current location (GPS) on globe and database LifeScope objects using marker
 - Able to select locations, zoom, objects
 - Able to see friends